kevin218/Eureka/docs/source/ecf.rst

 '''''''''''''''''''''''
 The following set the parameters for running PyMC3's NUTS sampler.
 These options are described in more detail in: https://docs.pymc.io/en/v3/api/inference.html#pymc3.sampling.sample

+exoplanet_first
+'''''''''''''''
+Boolean to determine whether to run exoplanet optimizer before NUTS.
+This is generally not recommended, but it can sometimes be helpful if your initial manual guess is quite poor.

 tune
 ^^^^
 Number of iterations to tune.
 Samplers adjust the step sizes, scalings or similar during tuning.
 Tuning samples will be drawn in addition to the number specified in the draws argument.